cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 - Blocks workflows of CF users who want to use a stack that is deprecated, locked or disabled.
 This may lead to support tickets and complaints from CF users.
 It only affects lifecycle operations and not creates actual app downtime, but it may still be perceived as a negative operation by some users.
-  To mitigate this and allow users to regain control over lifecycle operations RFC-0041 proposes to provide custom stacks functionality.
+  To mitigate this and allow users to regain control over lifecycle operations the [Custom Stack RFC](https://github.com/cloudfoundry/community/pull/1251) proposes to provide custom stacks functionality.
 This allows CF Foundation operators to respond to user requests that need the deprecated stack for a longer time.
-  Users CAN be enabled by RFC-0041 to unblock themselves by taking over ownership of the stack in the case they cannot/don't want to follow the lifecycle of Stacks provided by the CF Community.
+  Users CAN be enabled by the [Custom Stack RFC](https://github.com/cloudfoundry/community/pull/1251) to unblock themselves by taking over ownership of the stack in the case they cannot/don't want to follow the lifecycle of Stacks provided by the CF Community.